-In this article, we will discuss different scenarios, which we have encountered as both estate planning attorneys and probate litigation attorneys that stresses the importance of having an estate plan in place.
+In this article, we will discuss different scenarios, which we have encountered as both estate planning attorneys and probate litigation attorneys that stress the importance of having an estate plan in place.

 1. Imagine you have been married for over 30 years, but you have children from a previous marriage.
 Did you know if you DO NOT have a Will, your spouse of 30+ years does not get the house you bought together?

 2. Imagine when you were younger you placed your child for adoption.
 You later got married and had 2 children.
 You were married for over 35 years.
 Did you know if you DO NOT have a Will your spouse of over 35 years does not get the house or any of the assets or property you purchased during your marriage?
 Your child, who you placed for adoption now has an interest in ALL of your property.

 3. Imagine you were married and divorced.
 You then remarry.
 You have been married for 15 years.
 You have started a business with your “new spouse” and have purchased several pieces of real estate during your marriage.
 Did you know if you DO NOT have a Will and your divorce from your first spouse was never finalized, your current marriage of 15 years is void?
 It is as if it never happened.
 You are NOT legally married.
 Who you thought was your ex is now entitled to your assets.